 Other online and more unified approaches have formulated methods that learn Lyapunov and control barrier functions.
-These methods train neural networks to inherently satisfy Lyapunov stability by minimising the penalty form of Lyapunov constraints. \cite{dawson2022safe} jointly optimises over Lyapunov and a policy network. \cite{10077790} modifies this problem and additionally optimises over a barrier function as well. \cite{chang2019neural} uses a similar approach.
-Additionally it introduces a verification procedure for certifying the learnt functions.
-However, these methods are not applicable to finite time horizon problems such as trajectory optimisation, as they solve for time invariant Lyapunov functions.
-As result cannot account for time-varying Lyapunov functions which are necessary for bounded time formulations such as trajectory optimisation. \cite{2021arXiv211111277X} extends this to a finite horizon formulation however, similar to before it requires offline data generation by nominal controllers.

-Perhaps the closest line of work is done by \cite{ainsworth2021faster} where the authors exploit the structure of neural ODEs with application to policy learning given known dynamics.
-In our work we show that neural ODEs can be naturally extended to Lyapunov and value function synthesis while considering the time-varying nature of the problem.
-Similar to \cite{ainsworth2021faster}, \cite{sandoval2022neural} explores the constrained version of the policy based formulation. \cite{zhang2023initial} considers the time parameterised version of the policy.
-Additionally, it introduces further regularisation using offline data.
-The above methods are formulated in policy space and cannot be applied to value and Lyapunov functions synthesis. \cite{Zhong2020Symplectic} work also considers similar domain where authors learn the costate vector using maximum principle formulation.
-This vector only considers the value function in its time differential space making the learnt function limited to the trajectories on which it was trained.
+These methods train neural networks to inherently satisfy Lyapunov stability by minimising the penalty form of Lyapunov constraints. \cite{dawson2022safe} jointly optimises over Lyapunov and a policy network, whilst \cite{10077790} additionally optimises over a barrier function.
+Authors in \cite{chang2019neural} also use a similar approach whilst introducing a verification procedure for certifying the learnt functions.
+However, these methods do not apply to finite time horizon problems such as trajectory optimisation, as they do not solve for time-varying Lyapunov functions.
+Similarly the finite horizon formulation of this approach is also investigated in \cite{2021arXiv211111277X}.
+However, similar to before this approach requires offline data generation by nominal controllers.
+Perhaps the closest line of work is done by \cite{ainsworth2021faster} where the authors exploit the structure of neural ODEs with application to policy learning, given known dynamics.
+Similarly to \cite{ainsworth2021faster}, \cite{sandoval2022neural} explores the constrained version of the policy-based formulation. \cite{zhang2023initial} considers the time parameterised version of the policy, whilst introducing further regularisation using offline data.
+However, the above methods are formulated in policy space and cannot be applied to value and Lyapunov functions synthesis.